 You can’t expect your moving crew to remove their heavy winter boots every time they come in and out, but you can protect your floors or carpet by lining your home with flat cardboard.
-If you’re moving to another wintry area, don’t forget to purchase cardboard for both ends of your move.
+If you’re moving to another wintry area, don’t forget to purchase cardboard (or a few extra moving boxes) for both ends of your move.

 Keeping a handful of towels near the entry and exit doorways and in the moving truck will also help keep your home and items dry.
 You can use the towels to wipe down the dolly or wet boxes as they come in and out of the house.

 Finally, cover items if it’s snowing or wet outside.
 Wrap anything from furniture to large TVs in plastic wrap to protect them from the harsh winter climate.

 11. Create a system